zenlunatik/parasol/README.md

 A database interface generator written in Python

-This tool generates C++ interface and implementations for DB operations.
+This tool generates a C++ CRUD interface and a stub implementation for DB operations.

 First, you need to create a schema in XML.